ldtteam/MinecoloniesWiki/source/items/resourcescroll.md

 ## Using the Resource Scroll

-When you first make the resource scroll, if you right-click anywhere you will get a message to shift + right click on a Builder's Hut to register the resource scroll.
+When you first make the resource scroll, if you right-click anywhere you will get a message to sneak + right click on a Builder's Hut to register the resource scroll.

 <br>
 <p style="text-align:center;"><img src="../../assets/images/misc/resourcebuilderinitmessage.png" alt="Resource Scroll Initial Message"></p>